cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /excludetags  - Do not include tags in the PDF /noquit       - Do not quit already running Office applications once the conversion is done /verbose      - print out messages as it runs /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
+  /excludetags  - Do not include tags in the PDF /noquit       - Do not quit already running Office applications once the conversion is done /verbose      - print out messages as it runs /password <pass>			- use <pass> as the password to open the document with /writepassword <pass>		- use <pass> as the write password to open the document with /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
                               than this number of rows, do not attempt to convert